How can I use userscripts with the Archive?

 If you use Google Drive to work on text-based fanworks, you might have run into formatting issues when copying from Google Drive to our Rich Text Editor.
 In particular, italics and bold text do not carry over correctly when copy-pasting text.
 To solve this problem, OTW Translation volunteer Min has created a script for Google Drive that will take your finished work and convert all basic formatting into HTML for you.
 You can find it in this example document for posting to AO3.

-Look for the "Make a copy..." option in the File menu, which will put a private copy of the document into your own Google Drive account.
-Then just delete the sample text and use the blank document for your own writing.
+Select the "Make a copy..." option in the File menu, which will put a private copy of the document into your own Google Drive account.
+Then just delete the sample text and use the blank document for your own work.
 When you're done, use the "Post to AO3" menu to prepare the whole thing for pasting into the HTML editor.
 HTML tags will be added for you!
 In most cases, this will be much more reliable than using the Rich Text Editor.
-If you're posting on a mobile device, you will need to open Google Drive in your browser and view it as the desktop version in order for the script to work.
+If you're posting on a mobile device, you will need to open Google Drive in your browser and change to the desktop version in order for the script to work.

 What tools can help with accessing and downloading works?